Housewife Visas and Highly Skilled Immigrant Families in the U.S.

 Trailing husbands and the loss of status.

 Relatively few men are on the H-4 visas, and typically these are the husbands of women who were granted work visas because of their training as nurses.
 Such men report a complicated relationship with their dependent status.
-While most claim to enjoy raising children as an equal caregiver with their wives, the loss of their culturally normalized head-of-household status leaves them sore and resentful.
+While most claim to enjoy raising children as an equal caregiver with their wives, the loss of their culturally normalized head-of-household status leaves them sore and resentful, making them wish they’d taken up a J1 Waiver or similar styled visa instead.
 In order to compensate for this loss, dependent husbands find multiple ways to reassert their masculinities.
 For instance, they emphasize how they “allowed” their wives to be the main migrant.
 They also skirt around doing any of the everyday housework and control the family finances, while invoking the imagery of the “sacrificial father” who gave up his career “to ensure the well-being of the children and family.”
 Meanwhile, the breadwinning wives overcompensate for being the breadwinner by doing all household chores.

 Executive Orders from Obama to Trump.

 In 2015 Obama responded to research and a spurt of online activism around the issue of legal dependence by signing an Executive Order that made it possible for H-4 visa holders to obtain Employment Authorization Documents after being approved for permanent residency.
 H-4 visa holders without permanent residency approval remained stranded.
 But the EO did have positive effects on the lives of 179,600 spouses that year, and 55,000 additional spouses in subsequent years, as estimated by USCIS.
 Many H-4 visa holders attempted to return to work.
 Some with specialized degrees found work quickly.
 Others found it difficult to find jobs, as is common for women with a long employment hiatus.
 However, what was important is now they had the opportunity to look for work legally.